 The University of Oregon conducts job-related background checks prior to employment.
 Criminal and other background checks do not take the place of reference checks and verification of employment history, which should also be conducted before a final hiring decision.

-UO has contracted with a third-party provider, CICS Employment Services, to conduct the background checks.
+UO contracts with a third-party provider to conduct the background checks.
 In rare instances, a criminal background check may be completed by an outside organization, such as a search firm, on the University’s behalf.
 Staff in Human Resources administer the policy and coordinate with the background check provider to conduct the applicable background check(s).
 Departments are not charged for the cost of background checks.

 Conducting a Background Check

 For most positions, a statement notifying potential applicants of the requirement for appropriate job related background check(s) was included in the individual job postings.
 Search committees for tenure-track faculty positions will inform candidates of the university’s background check requirements during the selection process.
 HR provides language for notifying a candidate about the background check process below.

 Suggested Language for Candidate Notification

 The university conducts job-related background checks prior to hire in order to ensure a safe and secure work environment in which university faculty, staff, students, resources, and assets are protected, while protecting the integrity and confidentiality of information gathered during the evaluation.